 There is considerable uncertainty among the bench and bar concerning the scope of discovery in eminent domain proceedings under California's statutory discovery rules.
-The study prepared for the Law Revision Commission reveals that some judges believe that virtually all information contained in an appraisal report prepared for an attorney is privileged, while others believe that the report itself and similar communications to the attorney are privileged but the knowledge and opinion of the appraiser are not privileged.
+The study prepared for the Iaw Revision Commission reveals that some judges have held that virtually all of the information contained in an appraisal report is privileged, while others have held that the report itself and similar communications to the attorney are privileged but the knowledge and opinion of the appraiser are not privileged.

-The more restrictive decisions dealing with discovery in eminent domain proceedings are inconsistent, the Commission believes, with the general development of California law relating to discovery.
-In other areas of litigation, recent decisions have greatly clarified the scope of discovery.

-For example, recent decisions discussed in the study, while holding that communications by an expert to an attorney may be privileged and that communications made in confidence by an attorney's client to an expert for the purpose of transmission to the attorney are privileged, have also held that the knowledge of the expert is not privileged and is subject to discovery even though the expert may have reported such knowledge to an attorney on the ground that knowledge which is not otherwise privileged does not become privileged merely by being communicated to an attorney.
+The more restrictive decisions dealing with discovery in eminent domain proceedings are inconsistent, the Commission believes, with the general development of California law relating to discovery in other areas of litigation.
+For example, recent decisions discussed in the study have held that the knowledge of an expert is not privileged and, even though such knowledge may have been reported to an attorney, is subject to discovery on the ground that knowledge which is not otherwise privileged does not become privileged merely by being communicated to an attorney.
+These cases recognize that it is only the communication itself that is privileged.

-The Commission does not believe that the discovery rules in eminent domain proceedings should be any different than the discovery rules applicable to other actions and proceedings.
+The Commission does not believe that the discovery rules should be applied any differently in eminent domain proceedings than in other actions and proceedings.
 It recommends, therefore, that the scope of discovery in eminent domain proceedings be clarified by legislation.

-The legislation proposed by the Commission would simply reaffirm that the established proposition - that any matter, not privileged, which is relevant to the subject matter of a lawsuit is subject to discovery - is fully applicable to eminent domain proceedings.
-In an eminent domain proceeding, such relevant matter includes the opinions of experts upon the value of the property and the supporting data upon which they rely, for this is the evidence upon which the findings of value must be based.
+The legislation proposed by the Commission would, in effect, simply reaffirm that the established principle -- that any matter, not privileged, which is relevant to the subject matter of a lawsuit is subject to discovery -- is fully applicable to eminent domain proceedings.
+In an eminent domain proceeding, such relevant matter includes opinions on the value of the property and the supporting data upon which they are based, for this is the evidence upon which the findings of value must be based.
 Such relevant matter also includes information which may be used for impeachment, such as information relating to an expert's expenses and fees which is admissible under Code of Civil Procedure Section 1256.2.

-If information of this character is subject to discovery prior to trial, the trial itself may be expedited in some cases, and in others settlement may be facilitated.
+If information of this character is explicitly made subject to discovery prior to trial, the trial itself may be expedited in some cases, and in others settlement may be facilitated.
 Even more important, such discovery will tend to assure the accuracy of the data relied on in appraisal testimony.
 Unless the opposing party knows in advance of the data upon which an expert at the trial has relied in determining the value he cannot effectively test the reliability of such data through cross-examination.
 This is because the expert usually relates facts that he has learned from others and the participants in the transactions relied upon are seldom before the court.
 The opposing party may not be able to introduce evidence to impeach the reliability of such data because it may be too late to obtain such evidence or even to learn of its existence.
-If such data is discoverable this problem is obviated.
+If such data are discoverable this problem is obviated.
 Fruitless cross-examination to test the reliability of data that is accurate may be thus avoided.
-Moreover, value is usually proven by expert testimony; and if both parties know in advance of the trial the range of expert opinion as to the value of the property, they may be willing to settle the case rather than run the risk of a verdict anywhere within the range of the expert testimony.
+Moreover, value is usually proved by expert testimony; and if both parties know in advance of the trial the range of expert opinion as to the value of the property, they may be willing to settle the case rather than run the risk of a verdict anywhere within the range of the expert testimony.